Chitale Bandhu Mithaiwale: Rolls (sweet)

 The enterprise has various flavours of roll which include: Gulkand, mango, anjir, and cashew-apple.

-Franchising & Distribution

-Chitale Bandhu currently has over 75 franchises across the state of Maharashtra and an intricate network of distributors within the state as well as outside making sure the products are available everywhere.

-Exports

-The company currently exports its range of products to countries across the European Union, USA, South East Asia, Middle East Gulf Countries and Australia.

-Chitale Bandhu Mithaiwale have now appointed exclusive distributors and super stockists in big export markets such as Australia, Europe, Scandinavia, and are expanding in other markets too.

 Controversy

 In 2017, the workers of Chitale Bandhu, went on a strike who demanded a hike in their salaries.
 Following the labor court's order, the workers returned to work on 1 October 2017.
 However, according to the workers, they were not given a professional treatment after re-joining.
 Many of them stated that they were made to sit idle in the working hours.
 One of the employee, Vandana Ughade, claimed that the doors of the workplace were also closed to confine the workers in.
 Indraneel Chitale, the owner of the enterprise in 2017, countered all the claims by stating that the workers were left idle because the production itself was low due to the preceding strike.